cosmos/ibc-rs/docs/architecture/adr-008-restructure-ibc-crate.md

 ```

 With this restructure, the main `ibc` crate primarily re-exports types,
-interfaces, and implementation of all the sub-libraries.
+interfaces, and implementations of all the sub-libraries.
 Therefore, if someone
 only wants to depend on the `ibc` crate without caring about this granularity,
 they can do so.

-Afterward, we split off data structure of each IBC layer into a separate
+Afterward, we split off the data structures of each IBC layer into a separate
 sub-library under a `types` folder, still maintained under the directory of that
 relevant component/module.
 As an example, the `ibc-core-client` crate’s tree and
 the naming schema looks like this: